trumant/gemara/README.md

 These policy documents may be referenced by other policy documents, or used as a starting point for Layer 4 assessments.

+#### Layer 3 Schema

+The Gemara [Layer 3 Schema](./schemas/layer-3.cue) describes the machine-readable format of Layer 3 policies.
+This allows for the programmatic validation and processing of policy documents, ensuring they adhere to a defined structure.

 ### Layer 4: Evaluation

 Activities in the Evaluation layer provide inspection of code, configurations, and deployments.
 Those elements are part of the _software development lifecycle_ which is not represented in this model.